nop33/si/src/content/blog/2021-sdgs-learning-training-practice/index.md

   title: ""
   description: ""
 ---
-Together with the Geneva Science-Policy Interface, SI is contributing a session on "Behavioral Solutions for Evidence-based Decision-making" to the UN High-Level Political Forum Session 4: Fostering Evidence-Based Decision-making for Sustainable and Just COVID Recovery and Transformative SDG implementation.
+Together with the Geneva Science-Policy Interface, SI contributes "Behavioral Solutions for Evidence-based Decision-making" to the UN High-Level Political Forum Session 4: Fostering Evidence-Based Decision-making for Sustainable and Just COVID Recovery and Transformative SDG implementation.

 **Wednesday, 7 July during the Afternoon (2:00 to 3:45PM EST)**

 <https://sdgs.un.org/events/fostering-evidence-based-decision-making-sustainable-and-just-covid-recovery-and>

-### Learning objectives of the GSPI + SI session
+### Learning objectives

 The UN 2030 Agenda fosters an approach to sustainable development that relies on specific metrics and motivates the use of scientific evidence and reasoning to monitor progress.
 In international and national policy-making, evidence-based policy-making is increasingly recognized as the state-of-the-art.
 As part of this development, NGOs, think tanks and academic institutions work on providing cutting-edge information to policy-makers.
-The information provided is mixed with other media and public discourse.
+The information provided is complemented by other media and public discourse.

 This torrent of information creates cognitive overload.
-For instance, in the context of a crisis such as COVID-19, more than 100,000 scientific papers were published in approximately 12 months.
+For instance, in the context of a crisis such as COVID-19, more than 100,000 scientific papers were published in ~12 months.

-Therefore, while decision-makers need to make informed decisions about complex problems under time-constraints, they face the problem of sorting through a vast range of information sources of various quality.
+As decision-makers need to make informed decisions on complex problems under time constraints, they face the problem of sorting through a vast range of information sources of varying quality.

 This challenge, therefore, begs the following question: how can decision-makers deal with information overload in the face of uncertainty?